alterasc/alterasc.github.io/docs/Spells.md

 ### Wall of Fire

-An immobile, blazing curtain of the shimmering fire springs into existence.
+An immobile, blazing curtain of shimmering fire springs into existence.
 The wall deals fire damage when it appears, to all creatures in the area on your turn each round, and also to any creature that passes through it.
-The damage delt is 2d6 points of damage +1 point of damage per caster level (maximum +20).
+The damage dealt is 2d6 points of damage +1 point of damage per caster level (maximum +20).
 The wall deals double damage to undead creatures.

 Wizard 4, Bloodrager 4, Druid 5, Hunter 5, Magus 4, Shaman 4, Child of Acavna and Amaznen 4, Claw of the False Wyrm 4